MT4Mars/MT4U/README.md

     The buttons will show/hide tracks depending on their category.

-    Holding the "Alt" modifier will provide feedback on the category associated with the selected track, while pressing the View buttons will change the category to that associated with the button.
+    Holding the "Alt" modifier will provide feedback on the category associated with the selected track, while pressing the View buttons will change the category for all selected tracks to that associated with the button.

 MT4U_Colours (Track Colouring)
 ------------